jakguru/vueprint/docs/getting-started/typescript-augmentations.md

 The `BusEventCallbackSignatures` interface is used by the bus to determine which events are expected and what the function which is called when that event occurs should look like.

-For more information and examples, see [services/bus.BusEventCallbackSignatures](/api/interfaces/services_bus.BusEventCallbackSignatures)
+For more information and examples, see [the BusEventCallbackSignatures Documentation](/api/interfaces/jakguru_vueprint_services_bus.BusEventCallbackSignatures)

 ```typescript
 declare module '@jakguru/vueprint' {